-FRAME DESIGN LAB is a New York based architecture and design studio formed as a collaboration between its two partners, who, with diverse backgrounds, bring a broad range of expertise to each project.
+FRAME DESIGN LAB is a New York based design studio formed as a collaboration between its two partners, who, with diverse backgrounds, bring a broad range of expertise to each project.
 With a focus on the individual and collective experience, the studio's work seeks to explore and transform the many relationships between the individual and the built environment.
 Such relationships may begin with the joining of two materials and may scale through to the major effects that a simple intervention can have on a community in an urban context.

 Each project begins with systematic investigations identifying the extent of the various factors at play.
 Through collaboration with clients and our network of craftsmen, fabricators and consultants, we explore, test and ultimately reframe relationships allowing innovative and transformative spaces to emerge.